practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 error handling code that clears the cache and tries starting from the root page again.

-Another alternative is extending the ALPS spec to include, for example, a URI template with a `rel` attribute to indicate that it's a transition to information about a user when the template is filled out with the username.
+We could possibly simplify things by extending the ALPS spec to include a URI template with a `rel` attribute to indicate that it's a transition to information about a user when the template is filled out with the username.
 The ALPS spec path would still work, but this would be a shortcut that clients could take to reduce the number of HTTP requests.
-However, since it wouldn't be an official part of the spec, we would need to add documentation about it.
+However, since it wouldn't be an official part of the spec, we would need to document it.
 Clients trying to use APIs that do not provide this extension would need to support both the shortcut and the ALPS spec path anyway.

+As you can see, there are significant tradeoffs between the two API styles, and so it isn't especially easy to decide what to do.
+But because rstat.us really needs an API in order to be a serious alternative to Twitter, we must figure out a way forward!

-### Outcome
+### Making a decision

 After weighing all these considerations, we've decided to concentrate first on implementing a Twitter-compatible JSON API.
-Being able to use existing, functioning clients is probably the most compelling reason.
-Should those not end up working, having an API in a style already familiar to many client developers is also a big plus.
-For the long term, I think having a more flexible and scalable solution is more important but these aren't really something we need until there is more adoption.
-So we may implement a hypermedia API, probably an extension of the ALPS spec, in the future.
+Being able to use existing clients is probably the most compelling reason.
+Should those not end up working, having an API in a style already familiar to many client developers is still a big plus.
+For the long term, I think having a more flexible and scalable solution is important, but those problems won't need to be solved until until there is more adoption.
+We may implement a hypermedia API (probably an extension of the ALPS spec) in the future, but for now we will take the pragmatic route in the hopes that it will encourage others to use rstat.us and support its development.

 ### References